We want Learning and Work

 Then I ask them to put their gloves on, and announce, “From now on, whenever you do an interview, I want you to remember putting on this glove … and the snapping sound … and remember that the most important skill you can put into practice during an interview is ASKING PROBING QUESTIONS.”
 Then I tell them they can take the glove off if they would like.

 I did a presentation on the value of their community activity.
 To create a memorable image, I printed key actions and ingredients on big cartons; I had the audience stack the boxes in a pyramid.
 At the right moment, a volunteer stepped forward and pulled out the foundation box: PEOPLE.
 This brought down the whole pile and made its point.
-Memorable, raised a laugh, made a good picture for the local paper.
+It’s memorable, raises a laugh, and makes a good picture for the local paper.
 Posted by Howard Ellison